nonabelian/dragon_kings/README.md

 curious feature that, if we attempt to fit a least squares slightly away from the true parameter values, we still may never find the global minimum, or the best fit.
-This can be seen in the following graph, where the paramters are
+This can be seen in the following graph, where the parameters are

 ```
 	p_true = {20, 2, 1, -2, 0.5, 3.0}